Sarasota County Economic Development Incentive Program

 Energy Economic Zone (EEZ)

-The Florida Legislature selected Sarasota County to establish one of two pilot programs for an Energy Economic Zone (EEZ) that will reduce the reliance on automobiles and encourage clean technology industries, green economic development, renewable electric energy generation, and the promotion of green jobs.
-The program, commonly known as “SEED,” provides financial incentives to eligible businesses.
-Who is Eligible?
+In addition, the Florida Legislature selected Sarasota County to establish one of two pilot programs for an Energy Economic Zone (EEZ) to reduce the reliance on automobiles and encourage clean technology industries, green economic development, renewable electric energy generation, and the promotion of green jobs.
+The program, commonly known as “SEED,” ran from 2012 through 2015, providing financial incentives to eligible clean technology businesses.

 Rapid Permitting Programs